FifeXLtd/compactMediaPlayer/README.md

 As this is designed to run all day long, I suggest you boot the pi in terminal auto-login to save on memory(especially on pi zero2)
 Two step instruction for installation:

-1 - Copy install.sh, video.mp4, thumbnail.jpg & audio.mp3 onto a removable drive and paste inside the home directory of a Raspberry Pi (/home/pi/).
+1 - Copy install.txt, video.mp4, thumbnail.jpg & audio.mp3 onto a removable drive and paste inside the home directory of a Raspberry Pi (/home/pi/).
 Remove drive when you are done.

+Next, create a new file within the home directory named install.sh and paste the contents of 'install.txt' into it.
+Delete install.txt once this is done.

 2 - Enter the following 3 lines within a terminal window: